microsoft/finops-toolkit/docs/_resources/troubleshooting.md

 <br>

-## 📋 Validate your Power BI configuration
+## Validate your Power BI configuration

+### Step 1: Identify your storage URL

+Before you begin validating your Power BI configuration, you need to know whether you are connecting to your data using one of the following mechanisms:

+- Cost Management connector for Power BI – Ideal for small accounts with limited needs.
+Not recommended if reporting on more than $2M in total costs.
+- Cost Management exports in storage – Requires exporting data from Cost Management into a storage account.
+Does not require additional deployments.
+- FinOps hubs – Requires deploying the [FinOps hub solution](../hubs/finops-hubs-overview.md).

+If you need assistance in choosing the best approach for your needs, see [Choosing a Power BI data source](../power-bi/help-me-choose.md).

+If using the Cost Management connector, see [Create visuals and reports with the Cost Management connector in Power BI Desktop](/power-bi/connect-data/desktop-connect-azure-cost-management).

+If using FinOps hubs, you can copy the URL from the deployment outputs in the Azure portal:

+1. Navigate to the resource group where FinOps hubs was deployed.
+2. Select **Settings** > **Deployments** in the menu.
+3. Select the **hub** deployment.
+4. Select **Outputs** in the menu.
+5. Copy the **storageUrlForPowerBI** value.
+6. Paste this URL into the **Hub storage URL** in Power BI.
+7. If using raw exports for any data, also follow the steps below.
+8. If not using raw exports for any data, paste the hub storage URL into the **Export storage URL** in Power BI.
+   > [!NOTE]
+   > Power BI requires both parameters to be set in order for the Power BI service to refresh datasets.

+If using raw exports without FinOps hubs for any datasets (even if you are using hubs for cost data), you can obtain the Data Lake Storage URI from your storage account in the Azure portal:

+1. Navigate to the storage account in the Azure portal.
+2. Select **Settings** > **Endpoints** in the menu.
+3. Copy the **Data Lake Storage** > **Data Lake Storage** URL.
+4. Paste this URL into the **Export storage URL** in Power BI.
+5. If using FinOps hubs for any data, also follow the steps above.
+6. If not using FinOps hubs for any data, paste the export storage URL into the **Hub storage URL** in Power BI.
+   > [!NOTE]
+   > Power BI requires both parameters to be set in order for the Power BI service to refresh datasets.

-### Step 1: Connect Power BI to storage
+### Step 2: Connect Power BI to storage

-Decide whether you will connect to storage using a user or service principal account or using a storage account key (aka SAS token).
+Decide whether you will connect to storage using a user or service principal account or using a storage account key (also called SAS token).

 - **Using a user or service principal account**
   1. Ensure you have the Storage Blob Data Reader role explicitly to the account you will use.
 This permission is not inherited even if you have "Owner" or "Contributor" permissions.